sidarora1990/Bank_Marketing_Dataset_Machine_Learning_Project/README.md

   </ul>

  ## Pipeline
  <p>Pipelines are useful in designing a flow of events to be executed.
 The main purpose of this project is to show the use of Sklearn's pipeline to execute stratified K fold cross validation,feature engineering , machine learning model in this specific order.
-Stratified K fold cross validation is used to tackle over-fitting.</p>
+Stratified K fold cross validation is used to tackle over-fitting.
+We calculate the mean train score and test score for each classifier.</p>
+ <p> We also use SMOTE and undersampling as two further steps in the pipline to tackle the class imabalnce of the data. </p>